ankitrout07/VPC-Using-Terraform/docs/PROJECT_DOCUMENTATION.md

 4.  **Tier 4: Cache (Private)**: Redis Standard C1 for high-performance session and data caching.
 5.  **Tier 5: Access (Public/Private)**: Azure Bastion Service for secure, browser-based RDP/SSH access.

+> [!NOTE]
+> All infrastructure components, including the Terraform state storage and networking resources, are now consolidated into a **single, shared Resource Group** for streamlined management and improved visibility.

 ---

 ## 2. Project Structure